asierra/Metagrafica/mg.1.md

 `PWST x1 y1 x2 y2`
 :  Port window structure.
 Insert the marker exactly in the rectangle defined by the two points.

+`RPST n`
+:  Repeat n times the marked structure, applying each time the PP matrix to update the position and the RS matrix to transform the structure.

 `LNST sc [shift [n]]: x1 y1 x2 y2`
 :  Draw a line and put the marker of scale `sc` at the end of the second point.
 The structure is rotated according to the line inclination.
 If the scale is negative, both sides are used.
 An optional parameter indicates a shift from the edges.
 A second optional parameter indicates the number of lines to be drawn, updating every time the points with the PP matrix.